harshp30/TensorRTNeMoAssistantEnsemble/README.md

 ### Next Steps:

-- Expand the project to include more functionalities such as real-time data processing.
+- Expand the project to include more functionalities, such as real-time data processing.
 - Improve the robustness of the models by incorporating more advanced data augmentation techniques.
 - Optimize the inference pipeline for better performance and lower latency.